As Asia investment banks cut staff, clients also dumped

 Banks were willing to take that hit in order to gain league table credentials they can use to pitch for other deals; to keep good relations with governments; and to build add-on business around the deal.
 Citi, for example, made $18 million from holding funds for the Coal India deal in an escrow account prior to its opening, according to a person familiar with the deal.

 The idea is catching on.
-This year, Bank of America Merrill Lynch integrated its corporate and investment banking units, following Citi, which underwent the process in 2009 in Asia, and JP Morgan (JPM.N).
-Commercial banks such as HSBC (HSBA.L) and Standard Chartered (STAN.L) are arriving at the same place via a different route, hiring capital markets and M&A bankers to provide those services to loyal lending clients who have previously gone to rival investment banks.
+This year, Bank of America Merrill Lynch integrated its corporate and investment banking units, following Citi, which underwent the process in 2009 in Asia, and JP Morgan.
+Commercial banks such as HSBC and Standard Chartered are arriving at the same place via a different route, hiring capital markets and M&A bankers to provide those services to loyal lending clients who have previously gone to rival investment banks.

 The new approach is exemplified by what happens when a firm misses a deal, according to a director at another U.S. bank.